 Aliss Wang is a Psychotherapist, Life Transitions Coach and Filmmaker in the San Francisco Bay Area, Greater Los Angeles, and Taipei, Taiwan.
 She supports mind, body, and spirit inquiry towards achieving renewed goals and living one's values.

 Her work is informed by a lifelong spiritual practice of transmuting psychological, mental, physical, and spiritual pain and suffering into an inspired and empowered life.
 She helps individuals, couples, and groups process and achieve greater possibilities of ease and harmonious relations with each other in the world.

 When we are focused on what we enjoy most in life, that is where our light shines, and where we reach the farthest we imagine possible.

 Wang’s current documentary short, Dream.Shift.Inspire., explores our ability to take our dreams beyond trauma and dark nights of the soul, and turn them into actions that change one's inner world and contributes to local + global communities.

-As the recipient of the 2012 Do Lab Great Convergence Egypt Scholarship and the 2016 Santa Cruz Burning Man Regional Art Grant for her documentary project, "Dream.Shift.Inspire.", Aliss is dedicated to initiatory research that explores the connectivity between experimentation of self actualization practices across time and space, and the manifestation of spontaneous self healing.
+Wang was the recipient of the 2012 Do Lab Great Convergence Scholarship to Egypt, and the 2016 Santa Cruz Burning Man Regional Art Grant for her documentary project, "Dream.Shift.Inspire."

 For speaking engagements, coaching inquiries, and participation in Dream.Shift.Inspire.